mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 I think “the great matter of one’s whole life” is not only in Dogen’s words, you will see this teaching in various Buddhist textbooks.
 For instance, in the *Saddharma Pundarika Sutra*, Chapter Two, “Skillfulness,” I think [it says] that the advent of Buddha Shakyamuni is due to seeing the causes and conditions of the great matter.
 It is the same meaning as Dogen mentions here.

-*Sanzen gakudo* is translated according to this book as “the study of the way through the practice of zazen.” *Sanzen gakudo* is the great matter of one’s whole life.
+*Sanzen gakudo* is translated according to this book as “the study of the Way through the practice of zazen.” *Sanzen gakudo* is the great matter of one’s whole life.

-*Gakudo* means “to learn or to study the way.” *Gaku* means to learn or to study. *Do* is the way.
-So *gakudo* is a pretty technical term Dogen Zenji uses very often: *gakudo*, to study or to learn the way.
+*Gakudo* means “to learn or to study the Way.” *Gaku* means to learn or to study. *Do* is the way.
+So *gakudo* is a pretty technical term Dogen Zenji uses very often: *gakudo*, to study or to learn the Way.

-*The way* means the universal life beyond conscious or unconscious worlds.
-This is the way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas.
-This is the way.
-All sentient beings exist in the realm of the way.
+*The Way* means the universal life beyond conscious or unconscious worlds.
+This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas.
+This is the Way.
+All sentient beings exist in the realm of the Way.
 That is called *universal life*.
 This life is open not only to human beings or living beings, but also inanimate beings: pebbles, water, et cetera.
 So *gakudo* is to study universal life beyond the conscious and unconscious worlds.
 This is the *gakudo*.

 *Sanzen* is to surrender one’s body and mind to *zen*, or tranquility. *Zen* sometimes means *samadhi*, one-pointedness; sometimes it is translated as *tranquility*; sometimes it is translated as *meditation*.
 But anyway, *san* means “to surrender oneself to.”
 To surrender, or to visit, or to be present... to go toward.
 This is *san*.
 So *sanzen* means to surrender one’s life to *zen* or tranquility.